Introducing Cite:Your AI content agent.

 Mersel AI Team

 Google shows ten results and lets the user decide.
 AI gives one answer with two or three specific recommendations.
-That's a fundamental difference in how products get discovered.
+That is a fundamental difference in how products get discovered.

 When Google shows results, every position gets some traffic.
 Position seven still gets clicks.
-With AI, you're either one of the named brands or you don't exist in that conversation.
+With AI, you are either one of the named brands or you do not exist in that conversation.

 The Six Signals AI Uses

-Based on analysis of AI citation patterns from Ahrefs and the Prerender.io AI Indexing Benchmark, AI product recommendations are driven by six primary signals.
+Based on analysis of AI citation patterns from Ahrefs, the Prerender.io AI Indexing Benchmark, and Semrush's 230,000-prompt citation study, AI product recommendations are driven by six primary signals.

 1. Third-Party Consensus